Optimal Algorithms for Separating a Polyhedron from Its Single-Part Mold: Algorithms

+\begin{theorem} Given a polyhedron $P$ as input, our algorithm for AllFSD outputs a list of all valid top facets and a single removal direction for each such facet in total $O(n)$ time, where $n=|P|$. \end{theorem}

+\begin{theorem} Given a polyhedron $P$ as input, our algorithm for AllFAD outputs a list of all valid top facets and all valid removal direction for each such facet in total $O(n \log n)$ time, where $n=|P|$. \end{theorem}
-{\bf Remark.} When solving the AllFAD variant, one may wish to run the AllFSD algorithm first in order to end up with a linear-time algorithm in case that the polyhedron is not castable.

-{\bf Remark.} AllFAD for a polygon can be found in linear time and constant space using similar technics.
-The details will be given in the full version of the paper.
+When solving the AllFAD variant, one may wish to run the AllFSD algorithm first in order to end up with a linear-time algorithm in case that the polyhedron is not castable with a single-part mold.
+We remark that for the 2D analog of our problem, namely when the object to be cast is a polygon, Asberg et al.~\cite{DBLP:journals/algorithmica/AsbergBBGOTWZ97} solve AllFAD in linear time and constant space using similar techniques.